mmdebrahimi/Smart_Robot_Cat_IOT/README.md

 Credits

 This project is based on the work of the OpenAI team and their GPT models.
-The project was developed by E.Ebrahimi Et al. as part of a robotic automation.
+The project was developed by E.Ebrahimi Et al. as part of a robotic automation endeavor.

 License

 This project is licensed under the MIT License.